zachpmanson/notes/notes/Notes/Software/Development/Code Opinions/Setters vs Getters.md

 		return self._name
 ```

 If you are not doing either of these things, property is just hiding a function call, which is a practice I consider dangerous.
-I have seen prosebit hide network calls behind @property.
+I have seen network calls hidden behind @property.
 Never do this.